Our leadership team has a wealth of experience and varied backgrounds and qualifications. Read more about them in their employee profiles below.

 Mandi is also Deputy Mayor of the Macedon Ranges Shire Council leading reference groups on land use planning, airfield operations and is a current member of the council’s Audit Committee.

-Ron Grasso – Executive Leader, Strategy and Engagement (Acting)
+Michael Hopkins - Executive Leader Strategy and Engagement

 With a well-established reputation across multiple strategic communication disciplines – including, corporate communication; internal communication; and government affairs – Ron has extensive private sector experience, leading multi-disciplinary teams in delivering major strategic projects for several global multinational firms within the transport/automotive, agriculture and construction sectors.